Neural Knitworks is a collaborative project about mind and brain health.

 Whether you’re a whiz with yarn, or just discovering the joy of craft, now you can crochet wrap, knit or knot—and find out about neuroscience.

 During 2014 an enormous number of handmade neurons were donated (1665 in total!) and used to build a giant walk-in brain, as seen here at Hazelhurst Gallery.
 Since then Neural Knitworks have been held in dozens of communities across Australia and internationally, with installations created in Queensland, Canberra and Singapore.

-Following a 2017 debut event at the Cambridge Science Festival in the UK and at Brainfest with Cambridge Neuroscience, in 2018 the Neural Knitworks team have been invited back to Cambridge to work with Cambridge Science Festival, Cambridge Neuroscience and local science communicator Sophie Weeks to produce an international Neural Knitworks project*.
-Together we will hold Knitwork events in and around Cambridgeshire, and create a giant brain installation at the Science Festival.
+Following a 2017 debut event at the Cambridge Science Festival in the UK and at Brainfest with Cambridge Neuroscience, in 2018 the Neural Knitworks team were invited back to Cambridge to work with Cambridge Science Festival, Cambridge Neuroscience and local science communicator Sophie Weeks to produce an international Neural Knitworks project*.
+Knitwork events were held in and around Cambridgeshire, creating a giant brain installation at the Science Festival.

-We invite knitters and crafters all over the UK to download our scientifically-based neuron crafting pattern books and start knitting now so that we can amass enough neurons to create the installation in March.
+Knitters and crafters all over the UK downloaded the scientifically-based neuron crafting pattern books to contribute to the installation.
 Neurons can be created at home, at work or at school.
 No knitting experience is required and all ages can participate.
 Share your creations with our FaceBook Community to inspire others.

 * If you wish to host a Neural Knitwork event outside of Australia’s National Science Week or the Cambridge Science Festival we ask that you contact us to seek permission to use the material, particularly if you intend to create derivative works or would like to exhibit the giant brain.
 Please outline your plans in an email.